simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-06-22
+<br />**Date image released:**  2025-06-23
+<br />**This image is owned by:**  :
+Francesco Antonucci

-<br />**Title of the image:**  A Berry Bowl of Martian Spherules
+<br />**Title of the image:**  W5: Pillars of Star Formation
-<br />**Description for the image:**  How were these unusual Martian spherules created?
-Thousands of unusual gray spherules made of iron and rock and dubbed blueberries were found embedded in and surrounding rocks near the landing site of the robot Opportunity rover on Mars in 2004.
-To help investigate their origin, Opportunity found a surface dubbed the Berry Bowl with an indentation that was rich in the Martian orbs.
-The Berry Bowl is pictured here, imaged during rover's 48th Martian day.
-The average size of a Martian blueberry rock is only about 4 millimeters across.
-By analyzing a circular patch in the rock surface to the left of the densest patch of spherules, Opportunity obtained data showing that the underlying rock has a much different composition than the hematite rich blueberries.
-This information contributes to the growing consensus that these small, strange, gray orbs were slowly deposited from a bath of dirty water.
-APOD Turns 30!: Free Public Lecture in Cork, Ireland on Tuesday, June 24 at 7 pm
+<br />**Description for the image:**  How do stars form?
+Images of the star forming region W5 like those in the infrared by NASA's Wide Field Infrared Survey Explorer (WISE, later NEOWISE) satellite provide clear clues with indications that massive stars near the center of empty cavities are older than stars near the edges.
+A likely reason for this is that the older stars in the center are actually triggering the formation of the younger edge stars.
+The triggered star formation occurs when hot outflowing gas compresses cooler gas into knots dense enough to gravitationally contract into stars.
+In the featured scientifically colored infrared image, spectacular pillars left slowly evaporating from the hot outflowing gas provide further visual clues.
+W5 is also known as Westerhout 5 (W5) and IC 1848.
+Together with IC 1805, the nebulas form a complex region of star formation popularly dubbed the Heart and Soul Nebulas.
+The featured image highlights a part of W5 spanning about 2,000 light years that is rich in star forming pillars.
+W5 lies about 6,500 light years away toward the constellation of Cassiopeia.
+APOD Turns 30!: Free public lecture in Cork, Ireland tomorrow (Tuesday) at 7 pm
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/berrybowl_opportunity_960.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2506/ic1848_WISEantonucci_1824.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).